scvolabs/scvolabs-website/_posts/2015-06-22-developing-the-scvo-labs-project.md

 For the last few weeks I've been building a prototype of the underlying system which the SCVO Labs app will be running on.

-I'm a Java developer by history, and this is my first time doing full-stack development (i.e. I do all of it, from making the servers work, to ensuring that the Project logo on the website is exactly the right shade of purple), so it's a challenging project, and I'm learning loads!
+I'm a Java developer by history, and this is my first time doing full-stack development (i.e. I do all of it, from making the servers work, to ensuring that the project logo on the website is exactly the right shade of purple), so it's a challenging project, and I'm learning loads!

 So far, I've built a prototype based on Angular JS, Java and SQL, and running on Amazon's "AWS" distributed server platform.